sharetribe/flex-docs/src/docs/ftw-styling/how-to-customize-ftw-styles/index.md

 published: true
 ---

-The goal for creating styling for FTW was to keep styling as close as possible to plain CSS while still trying to avoid the mess that comes along with globally defined cascading behavior that CSS is all about.
+The goal for the template was to keep stylesheets as close as possible to plain CSS while still trying to avoid the mess that comes along with the globally defined cascading behaviour.

-To tackle this goal, we have split the styling into two levels in this template application:
+To tackle this goal, we have split the styling into two levels:

 - [Marketplace level styling](#marketplace-level-styling) with 3 global
   stylesheets: